As Joe Biden Visits Surfside Disaster Scene, the Blame Game Begins But What Could Have Gone Wrong?

 The report also listed “abundant cracking” of concrete columns, beams and walls in the parking garage.

 Water from the swimming pool, and possibly from the sea, had been leaking into the concrete foundations of the building, weakening it.

 this year the president of the building’s board wrote to residents to say the problems reported in 2018 had “gotten significantly worse'' and the bill for repairing it was estimated at US$15.5 million.

 Why the building had not been declared unsafe and the residents not been evacuated remains unclear and may only be explained during the litigation hearings which will inevitably take place in the next few years.

 Champlain Towers South, at 8777 Collins Avenue, was completed in 1981 and was one of the first buildings to have been constructed since a moratorium, imposed by Miami-Dade County as a result of water and sewerage infrastructure issues, was lifted.

-Some reports suggest the building was constructed in an area of reclaimed wetland and it had been slowly sinking since the 1990s.
+suggest the building was constructed in an area of reclaimed wetland and it had been slowly sinking since the 1990s.